 Student Enrollment and Graduation Rates

 The official enrollment is determined each Fall on the 22nd day of class.
-As of Fall 2017, 272 undergraduate students were enrolled in the mechanical engineering program.
+As of Spring 2019, 256 undergraduate students were enrolled in the mechanical engineering program.

-The School of Engineering conferred 85 Bachelor of Engineering degrees in mechanical engineering in May 2017.
+The School of Engineering conferred 77 Bachelor of Engineering degrees in mechanical engineering in the 2018/2019 academic year.
 Statistics concerning graduation rates and job placement are maintained by the School of Engineering.